tupui/soroban-versioning/CONTRIBUTING.md

 After cloning the repository, see the various Makefiles.

-For IPFS uploads via Storacha, please follow the guide at `STORACHA.md` to:
+For IPFS uploads via Storacha, see the guide at `dapp/workers/ipfs-delegation/README.md` for setup instructions.
-- create a Storacha account and obtain a proof,
-- encrypt the proof locally using AES-256 with the helper script in `tools/AES256-encrypt.js`, and
-- configure `STORACHA_SING_PRIVATE_KEY` and `STORACHA_PROOF` in `dapp/.env` (see `dapp/.env.example`).
+You only need to configure this if you're working on the IPFS delegation worker itself.

 ### Testing